cnbatch/kcptube/README_EN.md

 Note: If the packet loss rate is high enough (higner than 10%), kcp_nodelay=1 may better than kcp_nodelay=2.
 If the packet loss rate is not too high, kcp_nodelay=2 can make the network latency smoother.

-If you want to reduce traffic waste and also accept a little bit more latency increase, please try choosing regular3, regular4 or regular5.
+If you want to reduce traffic waste and also accept a little bit more latency increase, please try choosing regular modes.
+However, using regular 4 or regular 5 in the envirnment of high latency with packet loss rate high than 4% may encounter the situation of TCP disconnection.

 ### Log File
 After obtaining the IP address and port after NAT hole punching for the first time, and after the IP address and port of NAT hole punching change, an ip_address.txt file will be created in the Log directory (overwrite if it exists), and the IP address and port will be written in.